gokcehan/lf/doc.md

 **-print-last-dir**

 Print the last directory to stdout when lf exits.
-This can be used to let lf change your shells working directory.
+This can be used to let lf change your shell's working directory.
 See `CHANGING DIRECTORY` for more details.

 **-last-dir-path** *path*